okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

     https://yourRedirectUriHere.com#access_token=eyJraWQiOiIxLVN5M2w2dFl2VTR4MXBSLXR5cVZQWERX[...]YNXrsr1gTzD6C60h0UfLiLUhA&token_type=Bearer&expires_in=3600&scope=openid&state=myState
     ```

 5. To check the returned ID token or access token payload, you can copy the value and paste it into any JWT decoder (for example: <https://token.dev>).
-Using a JWT decoder, confirm that the token contains all of the claims that you're expecting, including the custom one.
-If you specified a nonce, that is also included.
+Use a JWT decoder to confirm that the token contains the claims that you expect, including the custom one.
+If you specified a nonce, that's also included in the token.

 ## Add a Groups claim with a static allowlist